tusing/yubikey-pki/fmt.md

-# yubikey_pki
+# yubikey-pki

-This quick and dirty script uses your YubiKey as a CA to sign TLS certificates.
+This script uses your YubiKey as a CA to sign TLS certificates.

 The generated CA and TLS certificates are designed to adhere to Apple's guidelines so as to avoid the "certificate is not standards compliant" error when you use a